PC 187 (a) Murder is the unlawful killing of a human being, or a fetus, with malice aforethought.

 - Your “confession” or incriminating statements were gathered without following your Miranda rights

-You can read more about DUI murder charges here.
+You can read more about DUI murder charges here: What if my DUI involved someone’s death?

 The penalty for second degree DUI murder is generally 15 years to life in state prison.
 It is the most serious of all DUI charges.
 If you have been charged with PC 187, you need to speak to a top DUI lawyer immediately.